On fibrations of Lie groupoids: Introduction

+A natural question is to study the existence and classification of groupoid fibrations over $\K$ with a given groupoid as fibers.
+In this paper we study this question in the category of Lie groupoids.
+We consider the generalizations of \eqref{eqn_gext}

-where $\A,\G,\K$ are Lie groupoids and we call \eqref{eqn_gpext} an extension in Lie groupoids.
+where $\A,\G,\K$ are Lie groupoids.
 Here by the exactness at $\sf A$ we mean that $\phi$ is injective, and by the exactness at $\sf K$ we mean that $\psi$ is surjective.
 The exactness at $\sf G$ will be defined in Section \ref{S 3}.
-In fact, there are many important examples can be thought as special cases of this concept: (1) when $\A$ is $BA$ for some group $A$, $\G$ is a gerbe over $\K$ (see for example \cite{Laurent2009,Tang-Tseng2014}); (2) when $\A$ is a manifold $F$, $\G$ is a fiber bundle over $\K$ with fiber $F$ (see for example \cite{Adem-Leida-Ruan2007}).
+In fact, there are many important examples that can be thought as special cases of this concept: (1) when $\A$ is $[\bullet/A]$ for some group $A$, $\G$ is a gerbe over $\K$ (see for example \cite{Laurent-Gengoux-Stienon-Xu2009,Tang-Tseng2014a, Tu2006}); (2) when $\A$ is a manifold $F$, $\G$ is a fiber bundle over $\K$ with fiber $F$ (see for example \cite{Adem-Leida-Ruan2007}).

-The main results of the paper show that the theory of group extensions may be similarly generalized to that of Lie groupoid extensions.
-In Section \ref{S 4} we show that the existence of Lie groupoid extension \eqref{eqn_gpext} with given morphism
+The main results of the paper show that the theory of group extensions may be generalized to that of certain Lie groupoid fibrations, which we call locally topological product Lie groupoid fibrations (cf. Definition \ref{D locally topological product fibration}).
+In Section \ref{S 4} we show that the existence of locally topological product Lie groupoid fibration with fiber $\A$ associated to a given morphism